Miss Hong Kong Pageant: Overseas contestant awards list

-Notice that Vancouver has the most Miss Hong Kong winners from the overseas.
+Vancouver has the most Miss Hong Kong winners from the overseas.
 They had a record of four consecutive winners from 1997 to 2000, and three consecutive winners from 2012 to 2014.
 In 2012, the top 3 delegates were all from Vancouver.
 Even though the 2007 pageant had the top 3 all from the US and Canada but Grace Wong and Lorretta Chow travelled to Hong Kong to compete in the pageant, so they are recognised by TVB to be local delegates not overseas delegates.
-They did however come from the overseas.
+They did however come from overseas.